 If you use an electric stove, the temperature will still raise, even with the heat turned down.
 To avoid this, lift the coffee pot just a millimeter off the heating element.

 - The foam should be very fine, the aspect is similar to the espresso crema, however, the chemical composition is different.
-It is very important to keep the heat low, and to not allow the coffee raise too much.
+It is very important to keep the heat low and not to allow the coffee to raise too much.
 A high brewing temperature will destroy the foam, and all the volatile compounds that make coffee delicious will vanish.

 - When the foam is thick enough take it off the stove.